asfaload/asfald/README.md

 ## In Dockerfiles

-You can safely download and install `asfald` in your linux containers by adding this snippet to your `Dockerfile` (you can choose the version to install by modifying the value of `asfald_version` on the first line):
+You can safely download and install `asfald` in your linux containers by adding this snippet to your `Dockerfile` (you can choose the version to install by modifying the value of `asfald_version` on the first line), the only requirement is to have `curl` installed available:
 ```
-RUN bash -c 'asfald_version=v0.1.0 && \
+RUN bash -c 'asfald_version=v0.3.0 && \
     curl --silent  -L -O https://github.com/asfaload/asfald/releases/download/${asfald_version}/asfald-x86_64-unknown-linux-musl && \
-    sha256sum --ignore-missing -c <(curl --silent  https://asfaload.com/asfald-checksums/${asfald_version}) && \
+    sha256sum --ignore-missing -c <(curl --silent https://gh.checksums.asfaload.com/github.com/asfaload/asfald/releases/download/${asfald_version}/checksums.txt ) && \
     mv asfald-x86_64-unknown-linux-musl /usr/bin/asfald && chmod +x /usr/bin/asfald'
 ```